ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/api-reference/apollo-federation.md

     }
 }

-// In your Startup or Program
+// In your Program
-services.AddGraphQLServer()
+builder.Services
+    .AddGraphQLServer()
     .AddApolloFederation()
     .AddType<ProductType>();
 ```